 When using array or matrix variables in a shader, it is possible to access a variable with an index computed at run time that is outside the declared extent of the variable.
-Such out-of-bounds reads will return undefined values; out-of-bounds writes will have undefined results and could corrupt other variables used by shader or the GL.
+Such out-of-bounds accesses have undefined behavior, and system errors (possibly including program termination) may occur.
 The level of protection provided against such errors in the shader is implementation-dependent.